Pond & Company | Build | Autodesk

 Thanks to its ease of use, Pond quickly adopted Autodesk Build across several industrial projects.
 With expansive capabilities like document control, schedule, and meeting minutes, Autodesk Build provides Pond with a single ecosystem from project concept through closeout.
 As of Dec.
 2020, the team uses Autodesk Build on all projects.

-To standardize its teams on Autodesk Build, Pond first created templates that maintained consistency within core processes and controlled how teams documented project information.
+To standardise its teams on Autodesk Build, Pond first created templates that maintained consistency within core processes and controlled how teams documented project information.

 “One lesson we learned right away was the importance of building up permission and workflow templates within the template capability,” Rech says.
 “You can’t just hand somebody a software tool and let them run with it.
 Whether you have an RFI or a submittal, those standards need to be in place and communicated correctly.”